ahadzialic2/dotnet-Demo/README.md

-# .NET 5 Demo Web API in which I demonstrated fundamentals of Web API in real-world example of text-based role-playing game
+# .NET 5 Demo Web API

 ## A small text-based role-playing game where different users can register and create their own characters like a mage or a knight, add some skills and a weapon, and also let the characters fight against each other to see who is the best of them all.